Rosemary-Hogarth/art-website/exhibitions/essay.md

   — drawing on the light within the space.

   A mirror hanging in front of the window reflects the outside world, whilst erasing the world inside at

   this spot – creating a non-space, a space in-between.
 The replica of the shelf, in proxy with the

   shelf from which it was cloned, suggests an irritating déjà vu.
-But on closer inspection, its details

-  and compartments hold subtle changes, as if the objects had magically shifted during one's stay in

-  the room.
-Though time has irretrievably gone by, there are limits to what is lost: The shelf still has

-  the same basic constitution.
+But on closer inspection, its details and compartments hold subtle changes, as if the objects had magically shifted during one's stay in the room.
+Though time has irretrievably gone by, there are limits to what is lost: The shelf still has the same basic constitution.

   MA offers its visitors a field of experiential and conceptual experimentation.
 They become cocreators of an exhibition both spatially and temporally relative and absolute at the same time.
-In an

-  age focused on futures, and characterized by exponential speeds, the cult of the spectacle and the
+In anage focused on futures, and characterized by exponential speeds, the cult of the spectacle and the

   migration from material to virtual realities, Heinemann invites us to an alternative.
 His proposition is